BestTimesToVisit.com Logo

 attraction

 Witness the majestic Mount Rainier ignite with the first rays of dawn from Sunrise Point.
-The alpine meadows surrounding you will be painted in hues of pink and orange, a truly unforgettable spectacle.
-Arrive well before sunrise to secure a good vantage point and soak in the quiet grandeur.
+This is the highest point in the park accessible by vehicle, offering unparalleled, unobstructed views of the mountain's eastern face bathed in a warm, golden glow.
+Arrive well before sunrise to secure a prime spot and savor the quiet anticipation.

 Best time: Jul-Sep